peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  least-significant bits of its two's-complement form as a byte (from 0 to 255).
 * `double ToDouble()`<br>
- Converts this value to its closest equivalent as a 64-bit floating-point number.
+ Converts this value to a 64-bit floating-point number.
-* `EFloat ToEFloat()`<br>
+* `EDecimal ToEDecimal()`<br>
- Creates a binary floating-point number from this object's value.
-* `EFloat ToEFloat​(EContext ec)`<br>
- Creates a binary floating-point number from this object's value.
+ Converts this value to an arbitrary-precision decimal number.
 * `EInteger ToEInteger()`<br>
  Converts this value to an arbitrary-precision integer.
 * `EInteger ToEIntegerExact()`<br>